acieroid/newsome/README.md

             general
     - TODO: service-delete.sh: send remove command to service-manager, then remove the user, and the jail if it is empty
-    - more testing required, mostly on service compiling, launching, relaunching and updating
     - move scripts not needed by the admin somewhere else than in PATH to avoid auto-completion on those services and therefore provide a simpler interface
   - ✗ Awesom services descriptions (`services/`): incomplete (only paste)
+    - come up with a few skeleton (for go, pyhon, etc.) and guidelines (eg.
+     "don't rely on variables not defined inside the service file itself")